 • Cage incubator for long-term time-lapse imaging

-• Fluorescence excitation
+• Fluorescence excitation with up to 4 laser lines

 • Brightfield imaging

-• Super-resolution using STORM
+• Super-resolution imaging using STORM or PALM

 STORM super-resolution